pkov/machine_learning/Project1.md

 ##                    0                    0                    0
 ```

-We will also remove the first 7 variables  as our model should be independent of them.
+We will also remove the first 7 variables  as we don't want our mode to depend on these variables.

 ```r
 pml2<-pml2[,-c(1:7)]